Skip to content

 • An interrupt signal that needs to cut the active work cleanly.

-Swap STT for a Kafka topic, the LLM for any per-message Effect, and TTS for a downstream service — the fiber-per-turn + Stream.share + stop-word watcher structure carries over without changes.
+Swap STT for a Kafka topic, the LLM for any per-message Effect, and TTS for a downstream service.
+The fiber-per-turn + Stream.share + stop-word watcher structure carries over without changes.